 Core tradeoff: Spec-as-source provides near-zero drift risk by construction, but introduces high organizational friction and high debugging complexity because generated code is harder to trace.

-The rigor levels are not alternatives; they are a progression.
+The rigor levels form a progression.
 Teams that attempt Level 3 without first establishing Level 2's CI gates and contract tests find that their specs become aspirational documents rather than enforced contracts.

 The Adoption Sequence

-4. Promote to the blocking gate after observing violations for one to two sprints.
-The signal that the team is ready to promote: the violations the lint gate catches are consistently real gaps, not false positives from teams legitimately iterating on the spec.
+- Promote to the blocking gate after observing violations for one to two sprints.
+Promote when the violations the lint gate catches are consistently real gaps rather than false positives from teams still iterating on the spec.

 What Generation-Grade Specs Actually Contain